BikLab/BITMaB2-Tutorials/QIIME2-metabarcoding-tutorial-already-demultiplexed-fastqs.md

 `cp -r /data/share/BITMaB-2018/18S_metabarcoding_Project_FranPanama/* .`

-### To view the help menu for any QIIME 2 method, you can run that particular method followed by `--help` as shown below.
+### To view the help menu for any QIIME 2 action, you can run that particular action followed by `--help` as shown below.

 **Command:**